eduardz1/CUDA-Path-Tracer/report/report.typ

   For this reason, all the benchmarks presented in this report were done with code compiled using `nvcc` with LTO enabled.

+  == Reducing control divergence

+  Control divergence in a path tracer is an inherent problem, as each ray can hit a different object and thus follow a different path.
+One way we can reduce control divergence is by expanding the image array with the goal of aligning it with the warp size.

   == Benchmarks

   Benchmarks were performed in two ways, a first one using #cite(<Catch2>, form: "prose") built-in tooling, meaning that we rely on CPU timers instead of `cudaEvent` timers.
 This is a potential future improvement of our benchmarking system but requires integration upstream.
 We believe this tradeoff is acceptable, given that on #cite(<CUDAGuide>, form: "prose"), in the section dedicated to benchmarking and timings, the authors present both methods as valid (provided we explicitly synchronize the device after the kernel launch for the CPU timers).